DanielBiegler/bieglers-vendure-plugins/packages/channel-notifications/README.md

 Now the notification will be marked as read and contain info for your backend to re-notify the user.
 In this example scenario, imagine having a [scheduled task][scheduledtasks] that regularly checks and updates read-receipts once enough time has passed.

+> [!IMPORTANT]
+> Users with read permissions can see their read-receipt, so keep that in mind when attaching data that's only intended for Superadmins for example!
+Vendures [custom fields][customfields] do allow restricting permissions on them via `requiresPermission`.

 ### Resources

 - Free [Notification Inbox UI Component](https://flowbite.com/docs/components/dropdowns/#notification-bell) using TailwindCSS